His sword became one with the god’s; the most supreme battōjutsu, which would shine throughout history was born.

 千早振る 神の勲功我受けて 萬代まで傳え残さむ

-This article was originally intended to be the first article of this website, however it took a lot longer than expected (and definitely a lot longer than intended!) to write.
-Many problems with dates and places, and at times complete lack of information made this article a challenge to write, hence the why it took so long.
+This article was originally intended to be the first article on this website.
+However, it took a lot longer than expected (and a lot longer than planned!) to write.
+Many problems with dates and places and a complete lack of information made this article a challenge to write, hence why it took so long.

-I have tried my hardest to make this as historically accurate as possible, cross-referencing the dates of Hayashizaki’s life across numerous sources, as well as researching the historical events happening at the same times.
+I have tried my hardest to make this as historically accurate as possible, cross-referencing the dates of Hayashizaki’s life across numerous sources and researching the historical events happening at the same times.
 A lot of time researching and translating was spent on this article.
-Sadly however, his life was surrounded in mystery, and many legends exist including different birthplaces, ages, times of various events and varying information on his students.
+Sadly, however, his life was surrounded in mystery, and many legends exist.

-Despite this, I humbly consider that this article is currently the most detailed and accurate account of his life in the English language, condensed into one article, with the majority of anomalies and inaccuracies removed.
+Despite this, I humbly consider that this article is currently the most detailed account of his life in the English language, condensed into one article, with most anomalies and inaccuracies removed.

-Should anyone wish to use the information within this article I would be flattered, but request that I be contacted first, and if permission is given that either myself or this website be cited properly.
+Should anyone wish to use the information within this article, I would be flattered but request that I be contacted first and properly cited.

 林崎抜刀術兵法 夢想神傳重信流 伝書集及び業手付解説木村榮壽